CorinaMurg/a11y-engineer-homework/README.md

 **focus vs. focus-visible**:
 For in-focus states, it was not clear from the UI snapshot which of the two is required.
 I decided to use `focus` since it has a more general use.

+## Important aspect to address
+**Managing focus when there are error meesages**
+<br>Right now, the screen reader announces the number of error messages, then reads the list of errors.
+A keyboard user has to then navigate back from the button to a given input field.

+My question: Should the focus be send to the first input with an error?